gdepalma93/dynamic_risk_adjusted_expert_advisor/readme.md

-# Dyanmic Risk Adjusted Experted Advisor
+# Dyanmic Risk Adjusted Expert Advisor

 Features a risk adjusted dynamic position sizing algorithm, smartingale algorithm, and real time performance dashboard.
 Aims to maximize the probability of success for Trader's using the MetaTrader 4 platform.